Hot Springs in NSW: Discover 5 Natural Wonders

 Yarrangobilly Caves Thermal Pool

-Fed by a spring around on-kilometre below the surface, Yarrangobilly springs are mildly mineralised and stay a constant 27oC all year round.
-The Yarrangobilly Thermal Pool can be accessed from the car park via a short 700-metre walk.
-It's steep, though, so keep it in mind if you are taking little ones.
+Fed by a spring around one kilometre below the surface, Yarrangobilly Springs are mildly mineralised and stay a constant 27°C all year round.
+The Yarrangobilly Thermal Pool is accessible from the car park via a short 700-metre walk.
+It's steep, so keep it in mind if you are taking young children.

-For the closest hot springs in NSW, get ready to get your soak on Blue Mountains Sparadise.
+For the closest hot springs in NSW, get ready to get your soak on at this stunning Blue Mountains "Sparadise".

-The outdoor hot spring at the Japanese Garden and Bathhouse (as well as their indoor spa) is fed from the natural underground hot spring and is infused with a herbal mix for truly therapeutic steam without diminishing the naturalness of the experience.
+The outdoor hot spring at the Japanese Garden and Bathhouse (as well as its indoor spa) is fed by a natural underground hot spring and infused with an herbal blend for truly therapeutic steam without diminishing the experience's naturalness.

-There are massages, treatments, a teahouse and even accommodation available at Blue Mountains Sparadise, so you can take in beautiful green mountains, breathe in the crisp air and warm your body in the natural waters.
+There are massages, treatments, a teahouse and even accommodation available at this stunning hot spring in NSW, so you can take in beautiful green mountains, breathe in the crisp air and warm your body in the natural waters.

 Location: 259 Sir Thomas Mitchell Drive, South Bowenfels